raveit65/caja-actions-eol/README.md

     b) installed in PKGLIBEXECDIR:
        . na-print-schemas prints the full MateConf schemas on stdout;
        . na-delete-xmltree deletes a tree from a XML file;
-       . na-mateconf2keys.sh migrates menus, actions and user preferences from MateConf to files.

 Caja-Actions plugins.